christian1512-FE/Ticket-001-22-Code-Refactored/README.md

 ## Description

 The purpose of this project is to learn how to take existing code and improve it by refactoring it without changing its functionality.
 The main problem the original code had were accessibility barriers, in which makes it difficult for people with disabilities to use the website.

 ## Usage

-Screenshot of website after modifing the code for this project
+**Screenshot of website**

+After refactoring the code all of the links are fully functional.
+To view if all of the CSS selectors and properties are consolidated and organized to follow semantic structure.
+To do se we can go on the website and right click and select "Inspect" and we are able to see all of the code organized and following a semantic structure.

+After modifying
 ![alt text](./assets/Screenshot%20Image/Screen%20Shot%202022-10-27%20at%209.09.32%20PM.png)

 ## HTML Code Improvements

 In order to improve the codes web accessibities I changed the non-semantic elements to semantic elements, added alt attributes to images, and fixed links that werent working properly on the website.

 **Modifications to the HTML code:**